 5. Frosty Caboose

 About a 10-minute walk from the Chamblee MARTA station, the Frosty Caboose is an ice cream stand inside — you guessed it — an old caboose.
 Open year-round, it’s literally a cool place filled with frosty treats next to what was once the Roswell Railroad Company (1881-1921) end-of-the-line.
 The tracks (which no longer exist) stretched 10 miles north to the Chattahoochee and are famous for transporting President Theodore Roosevelt to his mother’s childhood home.
 Freight trains go by the caboose today on tracks to other destinations.

 The Depot at Emory

 Emory University also has a repurposed train depot that is now a coffee shop.
 Built in 1916 for the Seaboard Air Line Railway, the station once had direct service to New York City via the Sliver Comet.
-Passenger rail service ended in 1969 and for a time it was Dooley’s Den, then Zaya Mediterranean restaurant, and in 2015 it was renamed Dooley’s Depot under new management.
-The trackside university restaurant hasn’t reopened yet, but keep it in mind for a future pit stop.
+Passenger rail service ended in 1969 and for a time it was Dooley’s Den, then Zaya Mediterranean restaurant, and now it is Kaldi’s Coffee Roasting Co.

 Ford Factory Lofts

 Built in 1914, the Ford Motor Company Assembly Plant off of Ponce de Leon Avenue built Model Ts, Model As and V-8s.
 Today you can rent an apartment at the assembly plant.
 The Ford Factory Lofts, in addition to having a unique history, are also conveniently next to the BeltLine Eastside Trail and Ponce City Market.

 Atlanta Buggy Company

 Along railroad tracks near the Georgia Tech campus is the two-story Atlanta Buggy Company.
 On the National Register of Historic Places, the 1903 building was once used to completely assemble buggies (as in horse-drawn).
 Today you can rent office space in this historic factory and have access to a killer rooftop deck.
 Visit Carriage Works for more information and use bus 1 to get there on transit.